jdx/mise/docs/faq.md

 ## Windows support?

-Very basic support for windows is currently available, however because Windows can't support asdf plugins, they must use core and vfox only—which means only a handful of tools are available on Windows.
+Very basic support for windows is currently available, however because Windows can't support the asdf backend, windows can use core, aqua, or vfox backends though.

 As of this writing, env var management and task execution are not yet supported on Windows.